 - Local Improvement Tax

 A local improvement tax may appear on one community’s property tax bills to help pay for improvements to specific things like curbs and back lanes in that community.
+Tax increment financing (TIF) is a public financing method that is used as a subsidy for redevelopment, infrastructure, and other community-improvement in some other cities.

 - Special Tax Option

-A community can request an enhancement from The City, such as enhanced landscaping, and then pay for it as a community.
+A community can request an enhancement from the City, such as enhanced landscaping, and then pay for it as a community.

 - Permanent Area Contributions